Susan Boyle: Other

 In January 2012, Boyle donated a performance dress, which she had worn on America's Got Talent on 31 August 2011, to The Laura McPhee Memorial Fund (Asthma) UK Charity.
 The dress was sold at auction for £521 and helped raise awareness of the charity.
 In July 2012 Boyle donated a performance dress designed by Suzanne Neville, which she had worn at performances in Madrid on the Ana Rosa Show on 12 February 2010 and in Paris on Vivement Dimanche on 17 February 2010. £6,523 was raised and presented to the Prince's Trust.
 Also in June 2013 Boyle donated for auction a performance dress which she had worn on The Oprah Show on 19 October 2010, with proceeds of the auction going to Metro Radio Newcastle England's Cash For Kids Campaign, with all funds raised going to disadvantaged kids across the region.
 The winning bid was £400.

 Prior to performing at the International Music Festival "White Nights of St. Petersburg", at the Ice Palace in St. Petersburg, Russia, on 13 June 2013, Boyle visited Children's Hospital Number 17 and presented to the hospital a gift of an anesthetic machine.
 It was announced 28 October 2013 that Boyle is a new ambassador for Save the Children UK.
 Boyle released a music video 8 December 2013 featuring children from the FAST program singing "O Come All Ye Faithful" with Elvis Presley.
 All royalties will go towards Save the Children UK and money raised in the US will be donated to the Elvis Presley Charitable Foundation.

-In popular culture

-The Late Night with Jimmy Fallon show aired a comedy sketch showing the "feel good" effect that Boyle's performance has had on people.

-The Simpsons aired a new commercial for its 20th-anniversary show "Springfield's Got Talent", in which Homer Simpson talks about his dreams "to be a great singer like Boyle".

-A European trailer for the video game The Sims 3 includes a character mocked up as Boyle.

-In June 2009, BBC Radio 4 broadcast a short story called "I Dreamed a Dream" that was based on a combination of Boyle's appearances on Britain's Got Talent and the political difficulties of the then UK Prime Minister Gordon Brown.

-The 5 November 2009 episode of the show 30 Rock showed recurring character Kathy Geiss (Marceline Hugot) – who has a dowdy appearance and awkward demeanor – singing in the style of Boyle as Liz Lemon and Jack Donaghy teared up.

-In 2016 Boyle made a cameo appearance in Zoolander 2 where she is ambushed by paparazzi.

-In the Brooklyn Nine-Nine episode “Return of the King”, main character Charles Boyle mentions a cousin named Susan, who didn’t know she could sing until her late 40s, hinting that said cousin is Boyle herself.